-The attorneys in the LFAP Land group provide legal services covering the entire development cycle, including acquisition/sale, title review, environmental compliance, project entitlement, long-term governance of commercial centers and common interest developments, and dispute resolution.
+The attorneys in the LFAP Land group provide legal services covering the entire development cycle, including acquisition/sale, title review, environmental compliance, project entitlement, dispute resolution, and long-term governance of commercial centers and common interest developments.

 Beyond the basic price and terms, the success of many projects depends on the negotiated contingencies and options.
 Sellers want short escrows and certainty; buyers want time and flexibility.
 Having represented both buyers and sellers, and having handled numerous projects through the entire development process, LFAP attorneys can help fashion practical agreements that lead to a successful close.